 Bangladesh on verge off pulling of an upset

 When Bangladesh went into bat staring down a very manageable target India had set for them, the odds had dramatically swung in Bangladeshis favor.
-From being a huge underdog, to now being favorites to win at right cricket betting sites.
+From being a huge underdog, to now being favorites to win at most cricket betting sites.
 With a superb turnaround in odds the Bangladesh innings unfolded as described below.

 Tamim Iqbal gave Bangladesh another good start against India and Sabbir Rehman and Shakib Al Hasan held steady after him.
 Bangladesh had a clever plan to play out Ashwin and Jadeja cautiously and target Hardik Pandya, India’s fifth bowling all-rounder.
 Thanks to their luck, India’s most reliable T20 bowler Jasprit Bumrah hose that day of all days to forget his magic and Bangladesh capitalized on that very effectively.